frodsan/mongoid-minitest/README.md

 ## Usage

 Matchers are available at `Mongoid::Matchers` module.
-Setup matchers according to your testing preferences:
+Setup matchers according to your testing preference:

 ### minitest/unit